sjoshuam/travel_weather/README.md

 # Overview

-This project finds the best times of the year to each set of destinations specified in the input file.
-The resulting chart is a useful travel planning tool and informs the table in the us_travels panel.
+This project finds the best times of the year for each set of destinations specified in the input file.
+The resulting chart is a valuable travel planning tool and informs the table in the us_travels panel.

 # Task Board

-I have organized this project's development into a stages by components matrix.
+I have organized this project's development into a stage-by-component matrix.

 ## Stages
 + Drafting – Build prototypes of all features and how they work together.
 + Improving – Rebuilt code, using knowledge gained from Drafting Stage.
-+ Optimizing – Identify and streamline the slowest features in the code.
++ Optimizing – Identify and streamline the slowest segments in the code.

 ## Components (Drafting Stage)
 0. Import Data – Import all needed data.
 This is a large task.
-1. Refine Data – Clean and resahpe data into an enriched form.
+1. Refine Data – Clean and reshape data into an enriched form.
-2. Build Model – Trained a model to predict weather at destinations.
+2. Build Model – Trained a model to predict the weather at destinations.
-3. Model Routes – Predict weather at destinations along route.
+3. Model Routes – Predict weather at destinations along the route.
 4. Render Visualization – Visualize weather temperateness for each route.
 5. Test Code - Tests for all features.